 For an organization to successfully integrate SAFe, management must understand and reinforce its values.
 Leaders are expected to embrace and apply the nine principles that underlie SAFe, as highlighted in Figure 1 and in its accompanying SAFe article, SAFe Principles.

 SAFe suggests seven specific activities, outlined in the Lean-Agile Leaders article, that leaders can use to improve business outcomes.
 They are summarized below:

-Decentralize Decision-Making – Take responsibility for making and communicating strategic decisions—those that are infrequent, long lasting, and have significant economies of scale.
+- Decentralize decision-making – Take responsibility for making and communicating strategic decisions—those that are infrequent and long-lasting, and have significant economies of scale.
 Decentralize all other decisions.

 Learning New Skills

-All of the above raises a question: How do leaders learn these new skills?
+All of the above raise a question: How do leaders learn these new skills?
 The two-day class, Leading SAFe: Leading the Lean-Agile Enterprise with the Scaled Agile Framework is designed for this purpose.

 This course teaches leaders the SAFe Lean-Agile mindset, principles and practices, and the most effective leadership values for managing the new generation of knowledge workers.
 They will also learn how to:

-- build large systems with the SAFe Value Stream level
+- Build large systems with the Large Solution Level

-To test their knowledge, attendees have the opportunity to take an exam, and upon passing, become certified SAFe Agilist (SA).
+To test their knowledge, attendees have the opportunity to take an exam, and upon passing, become certified SAFe Agilists (SAs).
 This gives them access to the SAFe community platform, which hosts various assets, such as training videos and a dedicated forum for sharing knowledge.

-Learn More Knaster, Richard and Leffingwell, Dean.
+Learn More Knaster, Richard and Dean Leffingwell.
 SAFe Distilled, Applying the Scaled Agile Framework for Lean Software and Systems Engineering.
 Addison-Wesley, 2017.